-Most commentators see in the Parable of the Leaven a positive message of the growth of the church.
-Martin Collins, however, shows that they have it exactly backward—Jesus' parable is a warning of internal corruption!
+Most commentators see this parable as a positive message of the growth of the church.
+However, deeper study shows that they have it exactly backward!

-The meal offering represents another aspect of the perfect offering of Jesus Christ.
-John Ritenbaugh shows that it symbolizes the perfect fulfillment of the second great commandment, "You shall love your neighbor as yourself."
+The meal offering represents the fulfillment of the second great commandment, "You shall love your neighbor as yourself."
 Here is how to understand this offering.

 Christian freedom has nothing to do with location but how we think.
 Like Israel on the edge of the Red Sea, we are too willing to turn back to our enslavement.
-Like Christ, carrying the instrument of our death (the cross), we also carry with us the instrument of our own death (our carnal minds).
-By imbibing on God's Word (maturing from milk to meat), we will incrementally displace our carnality, responding to God's shaping of our character to attain the Kingdom of God and membership in His Family.
+Like Christ, carrying the instrument of our death (the cross), we also carry with us the instrum. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.